 Line 34 - Write this beneficiary's share of the payment from certain retirement plans reported on your Form IL-1041, Part I, Line 4b.
 Line 35 - Write this beneficiary's share of retirement payments to retired partners reported on your Form IL-1041, Part I, Line 4d.

+Line 36a - Write this beneficiary's share of Enterprise Zone Dividend Subtractions reported on your Form IL-1041, Part I, Line 4e.

-Line 36 - Write this beneficiary's share of enterprise zone or foreign trade zone (or sub-zone) dividend subtractions reported on your Form IL-1041, Part I, Line 4e.
+Line 36b - Write this beneficiary's share of High Impact Business within a Foreign Trade Zone (or sub-zone) Dividend Subtractions reported on your Form IL-1041, Part I, Line 4f.

-Line 37 - Other subtractions - Lines 37a through 37e are the "other subtractions" reported on your Form IL-1041, Part I, Line 4f, that are allowed to flow through to your beneficiaries.
+ENote → Lines 37a through 37f are the "other subtractions" reported on your Form IL-1041, Part I, Line 4g, that are allowed to flow through to your beneficiaries, except for August 1, 1969, appreciation subtraction, which are passed through to the beneficiary in Step 6.